 Method 2: CSS Columns for Masonry Effect

-You can also use CSS columns to create a masonry layout.
+This CSS columns layout approach gives an alternative that can be used for creating a simple and responsive masonry layout without JavaScript.
 You can use this method if you want to arrange the items in a vertical column.
 But controlling property is not precise for positioning the elements.
 It is most suitable for simpler layouts.

 Example: